Edmund Blackadder: Captain Edmund Blackadder (World War I)

-Captain Edmund Blackadder appears in Blackadder Goes Forth, set during World War I. A long-time soldier, early in his career Blackadder was "The Hero of Umboto Gorge", a fictional battle that took place in French Sudan in 1892, during which he saved the life of Douglas Haig.
+Captain Edmund Blackadder appears in Blackadder Goes Forth, set in 1917, as an officer of the Suffolk Regiment during World War I. A long-time soldier, early in his career Blackadder was "The Hero of Umboto Gorge", a fictional battle that took place in French Sudan in 1892, during which he saved the life of Douglas Haig.
 He also served in the 1898 Mahdist War and makes reference to having spent most of his career away from Britain.
+His medals suggest him fighting in the Second Boer War, though no mention of this is made in the show.
+Historically, the Suffolk Regiment only garrisoned in the Northern Cape, so it is plausible he saw no actual fighting against the Boers.

 Prior to the outbreak of World War I, Blackadder found life in the British Army agreeable, as he had enjoyed a relatively danger-free existence.
 His main responsibility was to maintain the British Empire, or as he personally put it: fighting natives who were usually "two feet tall and armed with dried grass."
 However, in World War I, Blackadder is astute to the gravity and slaughter of trench warfare, and unlike his superior officers, realises that the earlier colonial battles produced wildly unrealistic expectations about future conflict.
 Characteristically reluctant to meet his end in the mud of the trenches of the Western Front, Blackadder's sole goal is to escape his inevitable fate.
 His attempts to escape are thwarted by the idiotic General Melchett (Fry), and Melchett's assistant Captain Kevin Darling (McInnerny), Blackadder's nemesis.

 Blackadder shares his trench with Private S. Baldrick (Robinson), and Lt.
 The Hon.
 George Colthurst St Barleigh (Laurie).
 Also shown from afar is Douglas Haig (Geoffrey Palmer), whom Blackadder had previously saved from death.

 In the series finale, "Goodbyeee", Captain Blackadder and his company are sent "over the top" in an offensive.
-After trying and failing to get out of the battle, Blackadder's company charges into machine gun fire, before the scene fades to a field of poppies with only birdsong to be heard, leaving the fate of the company ambiguous.
+After trying and failing to get out of the battle, Blackadder's company charges into machine gun fire, before the scene fades to a field of poppies with only birdsong to be heard, symbols of the fate of the company.

 In the alternative ending of the finale, it is shown that Blackadder survives by pretending to be dead, after the entire company perishes, and diving back to the trench for safety, surviving the war.